robertangeles/repo-ai-prompts/chatgpt-human-essay-maverick-morsels.md

 - Occasionally repeat a phrase for emphasis
 - Drift slightly off-topic, then snap back
 - Mimic how humans self-correct or ramble briefly

-Step 6: Hook Construction (Social & Scroll-Stopping)
-A Hook is not the title.
-It’s the first 1–3 sentences of your first paragraph.
-It should:

-Stop the scroll or grab the eye
-Create emotional friction or cognitive dissonance Raise a tension — without resolving it immediately Hook Techniques:

-Confession or contradiction:
-“We have more data than ever.
-We trust it less than ever.”

-Shocking metaphor:
-“Your dashboard is just a slot machine in a suit.”

-Emotional gut-punch:
-“Most AI projects don’t fail.
-They never get taken seriously.”

-Blunt truth or accusation:
-“You don’t need more dashboards.
-You need fewer lies.”

-Understated revelation:
-“Everything was working.
-That’s what made it dangerous.”

-Where it lives: First paragraph, before any context-setting.
-It should bleed directly into the narrative.

-Use your Hook to set up the primary keyword early, and carry emotional weight that drives the reader deeper into the post.

 **Do NOT label or explain these breaks in the final essay.** They must feel unintentional.